 Indoor cardio is the perfect way to lose weight if you are looking to up your heart rate and torch calories.
-Now the gyms are, at last, beginning to reopen, we have the option of jumping on some of our favorite exercise machines – if you haven't already bought one of the best elliptical machines or best rowing machines for your home.
+Now the gyms are, at last, beginning to reopen, we have the option of jumping on some of our favorite exercise machines including the best elliptical machines and the best rowing machines.

 Used as part of a regular exercise program, rowers and ellipticals are both amongst the best exercise machines to lose weight - but which can offer more benefits within a short time frame?
 With the help of WithU fitness app coach and instructor Omar Mansour, we examine both types of exercise and how they compare in terms of fat loss.

 There's plenty of rowing machine benefits, and it's a fantastic way to increase your overall fitness as it challenges your cardiovascular system and muscular endurance.

 “It’s also a total body workout and will work a wide range of muscles, including the upper back, biceps, quadriceps, abdominal muscles and obliques, calves and glutes,” says Mansour.
 Rowing is also relatively low-impact, which means the rower is kinder on the joints and muscles.